buildspace/buildspace-projects/Solana_And_Web3/en/Section_3/Lesson_1_Deploy_Program_To_Devnet.md

 Now, go to `Anchor.toml` and under `[programs.devnet]` you'll see something like `myepicproject = "Fg6PaFpoGXkYsidMpWTK6W2BeZ7FEfcYkg476zPFsLnS"`.
 Go ahead and change this id to the same id output when you run `solana address -k target/deploy/myepicproject-keypair.json`.

+Also, update the id in `myepicproject.json` located in the folder `target/idl`.
+It will be located at the last part  of the  code.

-Great, so you changed your program id in two spots!
+Great, so you changed your program id in three spots!

 Finally, once you do all this we need to run the build command again: